jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 ----------------------------------------------------------

-## **I'm an initiate**
+## **I'm an Initiate**

-Using [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html), today, I consider myself to be an **_Initiate_**, because I _try_ to write code that is easy to read.
+Using [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html), <em>today</em>, I consider myself to be an [**Initiate**](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#initiate), because I _try_ to write code that is easy to read.
 I do that because I know that programmers spend more time reading code that writing code.
-I'm not saying that I _always_ write code that is easy to read (I still write messy code during _trying_ times or during _boring_ times or _lazy_ times, with the intention of cleaning them up _later_ of course :grin:), but I'm already aware, through experience, that code that is easy to read is valuable code.
+I'm not saying that I _always_ write code that is easy to read.
+I still write messy code during _trying_ times or during _boring_ times or _lazy_ times, with the intention of cleaning them up _later_ of course :grin:.
+But I'm already aware, through experience, that code that is easy to read is valuable code.
+I also understand that _later_ means _never_ so if your organization insist that I should _never_ write messy code, I will be happy to comply. :smile:

-But I think you can still forgive me if I consider myself a **_Level "Zero" Codesmith_** (Please note that in programming, _"zero"_ has meaning other than _"none"_ :grin:) because I have little knowledge about TDD, the SOLID principles, Clean Architecture, and some Design Patterns .
+I would just like to add that you might still forgive me if I consider myself a [**Level "Zero" Codesmith**](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#codesmith) because I have little knowledge about TDD, the SOLID principles, Clean Architecture, and some Design Patterns.
+(Please note that in programming, _"zero"_ has meaning other than _"none"_ :grin:)

-<strong>Caution:</strong> I claimed to know OOP when I applied for my first and second jobs.
+**Caution:** I claimed to know OOP when I applied for my first and second jobs.
 I passed the interviews during those times, of course.
 But a few years later, I realized that [I barely knew what OOP is really all about](https://www.quora.com/How-much-is-Uncle-Bobs-definition-of-OOP-compatible-with-the-mainstream-definition).
 I came to this realization while listening to a talk of Uncle Bob Martin where he mentioned something about programmers claiming to know about OOP when they do not truly know OOP.
 Ouch!
 I was that programmer. :smile: But I did not know any better.
-I thought OOP was about knowing what a class is, what an interface is, what an object is, what inheritance is...
+I thought OOP was about knowing what a class is, what an interface is, what an object is, what inheritance is, what polymorphism is...

+That actually gives me doubt on whether I already truly understand what OO is today.
+But... all I can say is that today, I know that I have a better understanding of what OO truly is.

-So be cautious about me claiming to be an [**_Initiate_**](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#initiate) already.
-Perhaps I am still a [Chump Coder](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#chumpcoder), or an [Expanded Chump](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#expandedchump), in which case all I can say is, "Teach me master..." :smile:
+So be cautious about me claiming to be an [**Initiate**](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#initiate) already.
+Perhaps I am still a [Chump Coder](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#chumpcoder), or an [Expanded Chump](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#expandedchump), in which case all I can say is, <em>"Teach me master..."</em> :smile:

 ----------------------------------------------------------